xcube-dev/xcube-cds/README.md

 xcube_cds makes use of the
-[cdsapi Python library](https://github.com/ecmwf/cdsapi) to connect to the CDS API.
-You can install it into an xcube environment using pip:
+[cdsapi Python library](https://github.com/ecmwf/cdsapi) to connect to the CDS API, which is also available from conda-forge.
+You can install it into an xcube environment like this:

 ```
 $ conda activate xcube
-$ pip install cdsapi
+$ conda install -c conda-forge cdsapi
 ```

 ### Install xcube_cds